criteo-cookbooks/criteo-disk/README.md

 * Mount the partition on the mount_point with the mount_options
 * Update the fstab

+> The last 2 actions won't be performed if we don't specify mount_point

 It takes the following properties :

 * part_name - The name of the partition.
 It's used as uniq key for a partition. *